In the News

 Co-sponsored by the Obermann Center for Advanced Studies and the Office of the Vice President for Research, Books Ends—Obermann/OVPR Book Completion Workshop supports University of Iowa faculty from disciplines in which publishing a monograph is required for tenure and promotion.
 The award is designed to assist UI faculty members with significant research responsibilities turn promising manuscripts into important, field-changing, published books.

-We thank the Vice President for Research for co-sponsoring this initiative, and we look forward to this exciting opportunity to create new intellectual connections, to enrich scholarly research, and to assist faculty members advance in their careers.
+We thank the Vice President for Research for co-sponsoring this initiative, and we look forward to this exciting opportunity to create new intellectual connections, to enrich scholarly research, and to assist faculty members to advance in their careers.

 From previous awardees:

 "My Book Ends conference provided me with the feedback necessary to revise my manuscript and land a contract at University of California Press.
 So grateful for this program!
-There are so few opportunities for this kind of feedback in the pre-tenure book writing process." —E Cram (Communication Studies & GWSS)
+There are so few opportunities for this kind of feedback in the pre-tenure book writing process." —Emerson Cram (Communication Studies & GWSS)

 "The workshop was tremendous.
 What an opportunity to have long-admired senior scholars and brilliant Iowa colleagues come together to discuss my work!
 The conversation was deeply rich, and I have a wealth of ideas about next steps.
 It was clear that everyone involved had participated in a similar workshop and knew well the genre.
 The comments were well pitched for next steps." —Brady G'Sell (Anthropology & GWSS)